FHA loans overview

 Your lender and the FHA don’t care so much about your total take-home pay.
 They just want proof that you will have enough money left at the end of the month to make your mortgage payments.

-What is the minimum down payment for FHA loans?
+What is the minimum down payment for an FHA loan?

 The minimum down payment for FHA loans is 3.5%.
 However, you will need a credit score of at least 580 to qualify for a 3.5% down payment.